aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgbuilderextensions/addmetadata/_index.md

 ---
 title: SVGBuilderExtensions.AddMetadata
 second_title: Aspose.SVG for .NET API Reference
-description: SVGBuilderExtensions method.
+description: SVGBuilderExtensions AddMetadata method.
 Adds a metadata element configuration to the builder.
 The metadata element is used to add metadata to SVG content
 type: docs
 weight: 390
 url: /net/aspose.svg.builder/svgbuilderextensions/addmetadata/